GC2407CIZV/Projects/Lead Conversion Prediction ML/README.md

 ## 🚀 Project Summary

-This project delivered an end-to-end Machine Learning solution to build a **Lead Scoring System** for the educational institution, ExtraaLearn.
+This project delivers an end-to-end **Machine Learning (ML)** solution to build a robust **Lead Scoring System** for the educational institution, ExtraaLearn.
 The primary objective was to prioritize leads with the highest probability of conversion, enabling the sales team to shift from a high-volume, low-efficiency strategy to a **targeted, data-driven approach**.

-The resulting predictive models (Tuned XGBoost and Tuned AdaBoost) provide a robust, generalizable system for identifying high-potential prospects, directly impacting operational efficiency and revenue growth.
+The resulting predictive models (Tuned XGBoost and Tuned AdaBoost) provide a generalized and highly effective system for identifying high-potential prospects, directly impacting operational efficiency and revenue growth.

 ---